|Population by country of birth and nationality QMI

 - international migration statistics are used for a wide range of purposes

-- ONS and the Home Office will move to shorter more streamlined quarterly publications in 2017
+- ONS and the Home Office began to move to shorter more streamlined quarterly publications from 2017

 - ONS will continue to publish short-term international migration estimates and look to improve coverage and timeliness

-- work to implement changes to redesign migration products that meet user needs as much as possible will begin in the next round of publications in May 2017; a note on the main changes and upcoming plans will be included as work progresses
+- work to implement changes to redesign migration products that meet user needs as much as possible began in the round of publications in May 2017

 The consultation on country groupings ran from 21 January 2014 to 18 March 2014.
-As a result of the consultation we now produce our quarterly IPS data tables to the new country groupings and in November 2015 we extended our three series tables to include data for the new country groupings.
-As of February 2016 we now include new country groupings in the two series tables too.
+As a result of the consultation we now produce our quarterly International Passenger Survey (IPS) data tables to the new country groupings and in November 2015 we extended our 3-series tables to include data for the new country groupings.
+As of February 2016, we now included new country groupings in the 2-series tables too.
+In 2017, old country groupings were removed from published tables.

-The Public Administration Select Committee (PASC) published a report in July 2013 on Migration Statistics following a review conducted in April 2013.
+The Public Administration Select Committee (PASC) published a report in July 2013 on Migration Statistics (PDF, 967KB) following a review conducted in April 2013.

 A previous consultation on international migration statistical outputs took place in 2012.